Ha Ha, well i cant quote numbers on all things, memory is not that good.

 Opens the possiblility that 40BW and 41BW were converted later?

-The September photo competition is now open for submissions!
+The September photo competition is now open for voting!